The 5 Biggest Questions Home Buyers Have About Septic Systems

-You’ve found the perfect home, but it has a septic system.
-Don’t let that worry you!
-Here’s what you need to know to keep it running smoothly.
+You’ve found the perfect home and it has a septic system.
+Here’s what you need to know about how it works and how to keep it running smoothly.

-The phrase “septic system” in a home listing is notorious for scaring away potential buyers—they might see the system as antiquated, expensive to repair, or hard to maintain.
-But septic systems don’t have to be scary—with a solid maintenance record and a good inspection, a septic tank and the associated parts can easily last for decades.
-If you’re considering a new home with this system buried out back, don’t automatically opt out because you don’t know the answer to, “How does a septic system work?”
-Read this first.
+The phrase “septic system” in a home listing is notorious for scaring away potential buyers.
+Some home buyers may see the system as antiquated, expensive to repair, or hard to maintain.
+But septic systems don’t have to be scary.

 - Be careful of what you send through the system.
-Paint, chemicals, kitty litter, coffee grounds, “disposable” wipes, diapers, and feminine products should never be sent down the drain, because these could clog the septic system.
+Paint, chemicals, kitty litter, coffee grounds, disposable wipes, diapers, and feminine products should never be sent down the drain.
+Any of these could clog the septic system.

 - Avoid using any additives in the system.
 According to the National Small Flows Clearinghouse, there are two types of additives: chemical and biological.
 Though these products are marketed to do everything from accelerate the breakdown of solids to improve the state of the drainfield, they usually wreak havoc on the bacteria that are supposed to keep the system working well.